This website is in honor of our Sovereign Lord who graciously orchestrates the release of those who, without His gracious intervention,

 I also hope to demonstrate that God has a profound interest in the affairs of mankind as well as a divine sovereign plan for His created

-There are many well-meaning modern Christian churches that I believe have erroneously dismissed or minimized the sovereign free grace
+also many well-meaning Christian churches that I believe have erroneously dismissed or minimized the sovereign free grace of God in

-of God in their doctrinal teachings and preaching by emphasizing more on man's desires and efforts rather than in God's mercy and grace
+their doctrinal teachings and preaching by emphasizing more on man's desires and efforts rather than in God's mercy and grace alone

 Romans 9:16)

-I believe that secular humanistic reasoning is partly to blame for some of the worldly views being taught in the Christian Church.
+I believe that secular humanistic reasoning is partly to blame for some of the worldly, self-centered views being taught in the Christian

-faith" to make a personal decision to receive Christ as Savior
+faith to make a personal decision to receive Christ as Savior is a critical

-is a critical and necessary component of the salvation process, it seems obvious to me that something else very necessary is occurring
+and necessary component of the salvation process, it seems obvious to me that something else very necessary is occurring from a spiritual

 at birth! (